conduktor/conduktor-docs/docs/platform/navigation/self-serve/index.md

 We listen to your feedback to build the most awesome Product
 :::

-## Core Concepts

 Each concept presented here correlates to a resource that can be deployed on Self Service.
-For the full definition of each resource, check the CLI Reference documentation
+For the full definition of each resource, check the CLI Reference documentation.

+## Administrator Resources

 ### Application
 An application represents a streaming app or data pipeline that is responsible for producing, consuming or processing data from Kafka.